instructor-adam/TechnicalInterviewPrep2020/README.md

    section under the dates 1/20 and 1/21. **Due 1/21.**

 Week 4, Day 3 (1/22)

+1. p2p problems for p2p 7. **Due 1/23.**
+2. Find your own problem for p2p 7!
+You can pick any problem you want from LeetCode.
+Solve it, write at least 3 edge cases and 2 hints to present to an interviewee when they're trying to solve your problem.
+If you have trouble coming up with at least 3 edge cases and 2 hints by tonight, message me on slack with all of the below items.
+We'll figure something out.
+   **Due 1/23.** Submit this as a gist to Elise.
+You don't have to submit a pull request for this.
+Don't bite off more than you can chew!
+    - the link to your questioni
+    - your program (if you have one)
+    - a summary of your algorithm
+    - your edge cases
+    - and your hints.

 Week 4, Day 4 (1/23)
 Week 4, Day 5 (1/24)